dl1ycf/CWKeyer/hexfiles/README.md

 | DYNAMIC|  left channel preamp adjusted for dynamic microphones, BIAS off, and right channel (MEMS) preamp at minimal position|
 | ELECTRET| left channel preamp adjusted for electret microphones, BIAS on, and right channel (MEMS) preamp at minimal position|
 | BUILTIN| left channel preamp adjusted for electret microphones, BIAS on, and right channel (MEMS) preamp adjusted for built-in microphone|

+With the BUILTIN option, one can also use an electret microphone but then one may have unwanted audio signals in the right audio input channel.

 ## List of hex files